f3ve/freedomevenden.com/src/pages/blog/how-to-create-custom-video-controls-in-react-native.md

 Now we're going to use a prop on the Video component called onPlaybackStatusUpdate that gets called regularly and will give us the playback status of the video.
 This is will allow us to see if the video is playing, if it has ended, and what our current position in the video is.
 For now we will just check if it is playing.

-Let's create a funtion for handling the status update.
+Let's create a function for handling the status update.

 ```js
 function handlePlayBackStatusUpdate(e) {